 C. Outreach Automation Tools

-Outreach automation tools can simplify and streamline your engagement efforts.
+Outreach automation tools can simplify and streamline your cold email outreach and engagement efforts.

 Why do they matter?

 Only a small fraction of your prospects convert into paying customers, so it makes sense to reach out to a large number of prospects.